-The total combined value of capital assets for Parks and Recreation in the Town of Georgina amounts to \$170.39 million.
-The ten-year historical average service level is

-\$3,620.22 per capita, and this, multiplied by the ten-year net population growth (5,977), results in a ten-year maximum allowable funding envelope of \$21.64 million.
+The total combined value of capital assets for Parks and Recreation in the Town of Georgina amounts to \$161.11 million.
+The ten-year historical average service level is 3,537.33 per capita, and this, multiplied by the ten-year net population growth (5,977), results in a ten-year maximum allowable funding envelope of 21.14 million.
+Uncommitted excess capacity in the amount of 342,000 is netted out of the maximum funding envelope.
 The Parks and Recreation funding envelope must be reduced by ten per cent as required under the DCA.
-The discount amounts to \$2.16 million and is netted out of the calculation.
-The resulting net maximum allowable funding envelope brought forward to the development charges calculation is reduced to \$19.47 million.
+The discount amounts to 2.08 million and is netted out of the calculation.
+The resulting net maximum allowable funding envelope brought forward to the development charges calculation is reduced to 18.72 million.

-TABLE 2 2016-2025 DEVELOPMENT-RELATED PROGRAM & CALCULATION OF THE "UNADJUSTED" DEVELOPMENT CHARGES
+TABLE 22016-2025 DEVELOPMENT-RELATED PROGRAM & CALCULATION OF THE "UNADJUSTED" DEVELOPMENT CHARGES